hmrc/bucket-dir/README.md

 }
 ```

-* `s3:ListBucket` is required for `bucket-dir` to be able to map out the folder and objects that the bucket contains.
+* `s3:ListBucket` is required for `bucket-dir` to be able to map out the folders and objects that the bucket contains.
 * `s3:PutObject` is required for `bucket-dir` to be able to upload the generated `index.html` documents.

 ### Example AWS configuration